Glossary of scientific naming: Rank names

 The main ranks are kingdom (regnum), phylum or division (divisio), class (classis), order (ordo), family (familia), genus and species.
 The ranks of section and series are also used in botany for groups within genera, while section is used in zoology for a division of an order.
 Further levels in the hierarchy can be made by the addition of prefixes such as sub-, super-, infra-, and so on.

 Divisions such as "morph", "form", "variety", "strain", "breed", "cultivar", hybrid (nothospecies) and "landrace" are used to describe various sub-specific groups in different fields.

 It is possible for a clade to be unranked, for example Psoroptidia (Yunker, 1955) and the SAR supergroup.
 Sometimes a rank is described as clade where the traditional hierarchy cannot accommodate it.

 Latin descriptions of names or taxa

 In zoology the English descriptions, such as "conserved name", for example, are acceptable and generally used.
 These descriptions can be classified between accepted names (nom. cons., nom. nov., nom. prot.) and unaccepted combinations for different reasons (nom. err., nom. illeg., nom. nud., nom. rej., nom. supp., nom. van.), with some cases in between regarding the use (nom. dub.: used but not fully accepted; nom. obl.: accepted but not fully used, so it yields precedence to a nom. prot).
+Note that not all of the following terms are recognized under all of the different Nomenclatural Codes.